RedEye-YT/dynamic-traffic-optimizer/README.md

 ```
 (Required packages: opencv-python, streamlit, numpy, ultralytics, stable-baselines3, scikit-learn, scipy)

+**3. Download the Emergency Model:**
+Go to the **[Releases]** tab on the right side of this repository and download `emergency.pt`.
+Place this file directly into your main project folder next to `app.py`.

-3.Run the Dashboard:
+4.Run the Dashboard:
 ```
 streamlit run app.py
 ```

 🎮 How to Use

 Launch the app.

 You will see the live webcam/video feed and the raw YOLO bounding boxes.

 Open the ⚙️ System Configuration sidebar on the left.